Cisco SD-Access Overview

 For Cisco Software-Defined Access to virtualize the network, it brings in a few hardware into the network circle.
 These gears will function as the layers that provisions for software abstraction in the platform.
 Also, they help form a platform for policy deployment.

-The services offered by SD-access is made available through the DNA center, which is an integral dashboard that network administrators can use to communicate with the software.
+The services offered by SD-access is made available through the DNA center, which is an integrated dashboard that network administrators can use to communicate with the software.
 The DNA center is accompanied by three appliances: Identity Service Engine (ISE), Application Policy Infrastructure Controller Enterprise Module (APIC-EM) and Network Data Platform which play some of the major roles that make SD-access what it is.

 Identity Service Engine